abudaan/push-notification-server/README.md

 Now you should see a notification popup.
 If you lock your device and send another notification you will hear a sound and the message will appear on your lock screen.

-### Using GCM for Android and iOS
+### Using GCM for Android

-In the next example we are going to use GCM for both Android and Apple devices.
-To accomplish this we use a npm module called [react-native-push-notification](https://github.com/zo0r/react-native-push-notification).
-This module abstracts away the differences between Android and iOS.
+In the next example we are going to use GCM for Android and APNs for Apple devices.
+We use a npm module called [react-native-push-notification](https://github.com/zo0r/react-native-push-notification) that abstracts away the differences between Android and iOS.
+It contains some native Android code that make push notifications available for the react-native layer and it acts as a wrapper around the [PushNotificationIOS library](https://facebook.github.io/react-native/docs/pushnotificationios.html) from react-native.
+The API is a bit different as you can see if you compare the file `index.ios.js` with the same file in the "pushtest1" folder.

-First `cd` to the `client` folder then initialize react-native for the pushtest2 example:
+To set up the project `cd` to the `client` folder then initialize react-native for the pushtest2 example:

 ```
 $ cd ../client